-We sat down with interior designer Genevieve Hamblen to talk interior design, her process, her experience being a part of the 2020 Vesta Home Show, as well as a quick tour of one of her most recent projects.
+We sat down with interior designer Genevieve Hamblen of GNH Designs to talk interior design, her process, her experience being a part of the 2020 Vesta Home Show, as well as a quick tour of one of her most recent projects.

 What inspired you to choose interior design as your main path?